awslabs/clickstream-analytics-on-aws/docs/en/sdk-manual/http-api.md

 ## Introduction

-This documentation will help you send your data directly to the Clickstream ingestion server via HTTP requests, At the same time, following the below specifications, your data will be correctly processed by the Clickstream data processing module and can be visually analyzed in the subsequent report module.
+This article provides guidance for sending clickstream data to data pipeline through HTTP request.
+Following below specifications, the clickstream data will be processed properly by the data pipeline.

 ## Request endpoint